Batch-Affine Addition

 With the results above, we can calculate inversion as the following:

-Since can be precomputed, the same inversion result can be shared across all pairs of points.
+Since λinvcan be precomputed, the same inversion result can be shared across all pairs of points.

-Therefore, we reduced the number of inversions required to calculate additions from to .
-In total, computing the affine addition of distinct pairs requires 1 division, 5*n multiplications, n squarings, and 6*n additions on finite fields.
+Therefore, we reduced the number of inversions required to calculate n additions from n to 1.
+In total, computing the affine addition of n distinct pairs requires 1 division, 5*n multiplications, n squarings, and 6*n additions on finite fields.

 Sage example: